Tamil television drama: Maharashtra

 Tamil series have also been remade into Marathi.
 The Chennai-based Sun TV Network group started a Marathi GEC named as Sun Marathi in January 2021.
-It will be Sun group's fourth entry in South Indian market.
-Many shows like Nandini, Maya, Roja, Arundhati will be dubbed in Marathi language to reach towards peoples of Maharastra.
+It will be Sun group's fourth entry in South Indian market. shows like Nandini been dubbed in Marathi language to reach towards peoples of Maharashtra.

+Tamil series have also been remade into Marathi versions such as Premas Rang Yave in 2023 which was a remake of the serial Anandha Ragam and Shabbas Sunbai a remake of Ethirneechal.